-If you are struggling, the Community Action Partnership of Ramsey & Washington Counties offers St. Paul and Ramsey residents with several assistance programs.
+If you are struggling, the Community Action Partnership of Ramsey & Washington Counties offers St. Paul and Ramsey County residents with several assistance programs.
 Find information on this organization, as well as how to get help from other groups below.
 They have a few locations throughout the area, however their main office is located at 450 Syndicate Street N, Saint Paul, MN 55104 and the phone number is 651-645-6445.

 Other assistance provided by the EAP program includes helping families and individuals maintain affordable, continuous and safe home energy services.
 The resources included by Community Action Partnership include bill payment assistance, outreach to under-served populations, and they will intervene in energy crisis situations to ensure people do not have their service disconnected.

-Minnesota Low-Income Weatherization Program - They also administer the weatherization program, which will provide customers with free energy audits and upgrades to their homes.
+- Minnesota Low-Income Weatherization Program - They also administer the weatherization program, which will provide customers with free energy audits and upgrades to their homes.
 These home audits will take anywhere from 2-3 hours, and they include a safety/efficiency test.

 Some of what is inspected, and what will be upgraded in the home, includes an inspection of the home’s heating system and water heater, an inspection of insulation levels in the walls and attic, and a check for air leakage.
 After the inspection is completed, the mechanical heating contractor will come to the home to clean and tune the heating system and address any health and safety issues.

 - Car Ownership Program - This program offered by the community action agency helps working families purchase cars through either loan or lease programs.
 They can loan up tap $4,000 to families for the purchase of a new or used car and also provide assistance by guiding the family through the car buying process so that they get the best vehicle for the price.
 They work in partnership with the United Way, and they lease cars donated from local dealerships, auctions and fleet services, and provide these automobile to working families.
 Also read about auto loans from Ways to Work.

-Housing assistance - Using mostly government grants, CAPRW provides emergency funds to prevent evictions in Ramsey County.
+- Housing assistance - Using mostly government grants, CAPRW provides emergency funds to prevent evictions in Ramsey County.
 They also offer HUD approved foreclosure counseling to homeowners, and are involved in the operation of transitional and low income housing.
 In some cases, the agency can offer loans to both tenants and homeowners for their housing expenses.